-If you’re considering hiring a Norfolk wedding planner to help plan the wedding of your dreams – where do you start?
+If you’re considering hiring a wedding planner to help plan the wedding of your dreams – where do you start?
 And how do you ensure you find the perfect fit for you?
-Here’s my top wedding planning advice on what to look for when hiring a wedding planner.
+Here’s my top wedding planning advice on what to look for when reviewing Wedding Planners in Norfolk and Suffolk.

 Hiring the right wedding planner for you!

 First and foremost, (and yes, I know this one sounds obvious!) when meeting a potential wedding planning partner, do you LIKE them?
 After all, this person will be working very closely alongside you to plan the most important day of your life, so it’s essential that you can see yourselves getting along (and having fun!) throughout the planning process.

 As a Norfolk wedding planner, I work closely in partnership with my couples which means I’ll meet you regularly and be communicating at frequent intervals whilst I bring your wedding vision to life.
 As a multi-award-winning Wedding Planner, I’ll be right there with you through the fun times and the not so fun times (family politics, seating plan hell etc – you get the drift!) and act as your trusted confidant for the duration.

 So, from the first contact with the wedding planner, do they inspire trust and confidence that your big day is in safe hands, but also, that they have the capability to turn your dream into a reality?
 Are they asking questions and do they seem enthusiastic about your ideas?
 As wedding planners, we’re just as enthusiastic about your wedding as you are and fully invest ourselves in delivering the best wedding ever for you!

 What style of wedding does the wedding planner specialise in?